The impact of license plate recognition (LPR) Technology on eChalking

 Simultaneous enforcement processes – the added value of license plate recognition

-With LPR technology you can enforce multiple items not just chalking.
-LPR is a force multiplier creating many benefits when applied to time limit enforcement:
+LPR technology uses span well beyond chalking.
+LPR is a force multiplier, creating many benefits when applied with time limits to the parking enforcement process:

 - Stolen vehicle

 - No registration (could be dispatched to police)